Stephen Engel, Chair

-I am an assistant professor of politics at Bates College and an Affiliated Scholar of the American Bar Foundation in Chicago (www.abfn.org).
-After serving on the faculty in political science for two years at Marquette University (2009-2011), I came to Bates in 2011.
-My research and teaching focuses on American political development, inter-branch relations, constitutional law, and social movements, particularly LGBTQ socio-political and legal mobilization.
+I am Professor and Chair of Politics at Bates College and an Affiliated Scholar of the American Bar Foundation in Chicago (www.abfn.org).
+My research and teaching focus on American political development, constitutional law, and social movements, particularly LGBTQ socio-political and legal mobilization.

-The common aim of my research is to gauge how institutional and ideational environments motivate, constrain, or otherwise affect political behavior and to explain changes over time in legal and political outcomes.
-To accomplish this, my work utilizes a variety of qualitative and historical methods and engages scholarship from multiple disciplines including history, law, and sociology.
+The common aims of my research are to gauge how institutional and ideational environments motivate, constrain, or otherwise affect political behavior and to explain changes over time in legal and political outcomes.
+And, within this framework, I have increasingly focused on topics and challenges that fall within LGBTQ+ studies.
+To accomplish this, my work utilizes a variety of qualitative and historical methods and engages scholarship from multiple disciplines including political science, history, law, and sociology.

 My research has been supported by grants from and fellowships with